FAQs

 • How often should I change my air filter?

-Generally, it's advisable to replace your engine air filter approximately every 30,000 miles.
-However, this can vary depending on your specific vehicle and driving conditions.
+It's generally recommended to replace your engine air filter about every 30,000 miles.
+This interval may vary based on your specific vehicle model and driving conditions.

 • Do you offer warranties?

-Yes, we provide a comprehensive 36-month or 36,000-mile warranty on the majority of our services, whichever comes first.
-This warranty demonstrates our confidence in the quality of our work.
+Yes, we offer a comprehensive 36-month or 36,000-mile warranty on most of our services, whichever occurs first.
+This warranty reflects our confidence in the quality of our workmanship.

 • What is the point of a tire rotation?

-Tire rotation is crucial for extending the lifespan of your tires.
-By regularly redistributing the wear patterns across all tires, you can significantly prolong their usability.
-Neglecting tire rotation may lead to more frequent tire replacements or, in worst-case scenarios, tire failure while driving.
+Tire rotation is essential for maximizing the lifespan of your tires.
+By systematically redistributing wear patterns across all tires, you can significantly extend their usability.
+Failing to rotate tires regularly may result in more frequent replacements or, in severe cases, tire failure while driving.